Shelley E. Taylor: Health psychology

-Around 1976, Taylor was contacted by Judy Rodin to do a presentation on a social psychological perspective on breast cancer.
-At the time, however, there was not any research looking at the links between social psychology and health.
-So, Taylor and a friend with breast cancer at the time, Smadar Levin, decided to explore the connection between social psychology and what is now known as health psychology.
+Around 1976, Taylor was contacted by Judy Rodin to present a social psychological perspective on breast cancer.
+At the time, however, no research was looking at the links between social psychology and health.
+So Taylor and a friend with breast cancer at the time, Smadar Levin, decided to explore the connection between social psychology and what is now known as health psychology.
 Taylor along with other social psychologists such as Howard Friedman and Christine Dunkel-Schetter were instrumental in the development of health psychology as a specialty.
 At Harvard, however, it was difficult to pursue health psychology because the medical school was so far from the main campus.
 Taylor asked the university president at the time, Derek Bok, for some start-up funds to help develop a health psychology program at Harvard.
-He provided her with a $10,000 dollar check to develop a health psychology interest at Harvard.
+He provided her with a $10,000 check to develop a health psychology interest at Harvard.
 However, she was passed up for tenure at Harvard and went to the University of California, Los Angeles.

 UCLA

 In 1979, she joined the faculty at UCLA, where they were very interested in growing health psychology.
-In 1981, Taylor applied for and received the National Institutes of Health Research Scientist Development Award so that she could receive additional training in disease processes.
+In 1981, Taylor applied for and received the National Institutes of Health Research Scientist Development Award to receive additional training in disease processes.
 It was a 10-year award that allowed her to learn biological assessments and methods.
-With biological psychologist, John Libeskind, Taylor was able to look at stress and its effects on stress regulatory systems.
+With biological psychologist John Libeskind, Taylor was able to look at stress and its effects on stress regulatory systems.

 At this time, she became very interested in understanding the coping processes of women with breast cancer so she began interviewing them and their partners about their experiences.
 Through intensive interviews, Taylor found that some of the women's beliefs were to a degree, illusions.
-A lot of the women held unrealistic beliefs about their recovery from cancer and their abilities to rid themselves of the cancer.
+Many women held unrealistic beliefs about their recovery from cancer and their abilities to rid themselves of the cancer.
 Her research on these women led to the development of Taylor's theory of cognitive adaptation (Taylor, 1983).
 Cognitive adaptation states that when someone faces a threatening event, their readjustment centers around finding meaning in their experience, gaining control over the situation, and boosting one's self-esteem.
 This work clearly informed one of her next big topics, positive illusions.